Not Brought by Koxinga: The Four-Hundred-Year Farming History of Milkfish

-Tainan locals call the milkfish a 'household fish,' but its origins lie in Dutch East India Company aquaculture techniques introduced from Indonesia, arriving thirty-seven years before Zheng Chenggong reached Taiwan.
-The 4,500-hectare fish ponds of Qigu and the seven-plus culinary preparations for a single fish are living fossils of this four-century farming history.
+Tainan locals call milkfish "home fish," but its origins lie in aquaculture techniques introduced from Indonesia by the Dutch East India Company, thirty-seven years before Koxinga arrived in Taiwan.
+Qigu's 4,500 hectares of fishponds and the seven or more ways to prepare a single fish are living fossils of this four-century history.

-Qigu: The Geography of Fish Ponds
+Qigu: The Geography of Fishponds

-The Anatomy of a Whole Fish
+The Anatomy of the Whole Fish

 Every cut is precise because every part deserves to be treated individually.

-White Congee at 5:00 a.m.
+White Congee at Five in the Morning

-The Name Remains an Open Case
+The Name Remains an Unsolved Mystery

 References